CharizardAcademy/convtransformer/readme.md

 -data_bin "/path/to/your/workspace/UN-bin/multilingual/fres-en/test-es/"
 ```

-This will print out the translation.
+This will print out the translated sentence in the terminal.

 # Analysis

+### Statistical Significant Test

+### Canonical Correlation Analysis